 Common cutting agents include lactose, quinine, talc, sugar and caffeine.
 These additives can change what heroin looks like.
 They account for variations in color, which can range from white to beige to pink.

-Because white powder heroin dissolves easily in water, most heroin users inject the drug.
+Because white powder heroin dissolves easily in water, most heroin users shoot the drug.
 Some people snort it.
 It’s not usually smoked because it burns at a much higher temperature than other forms of heroin.

 White powder heroin sometimes smells like vinegar and has a bitter taste.
 The fine white powder can easily be mistaken for cocaine.

 Black tar heroin is a dark-colored form of heroin that ranges from a gooey consistency to a hard, rock-like form.